ora0600/apache-kafka-as-a-service-by-confluent/README.md

  * kafka-Proxy
  * site-to-site VPN
  * (Transit Gateway)
+ Please use the [PPT Deck](level-up-ccloud-webinarserie2020.pdf), there are no labs prepared.

 ### [5.Webinar](webinar5/Readme.md): Building Microservices with Apache Kafka as Service in Cloud
 Let's build Java Springboot Microservices with Confluent Cloud